Tests and Assessments

 PSAT assessment is an optional practice SAT exam that the College Board generates for 10th and 11th grade students.
 Interested West High students may choose to take this exam on the second Wednesday in October.
 Student scores on the PSAT can qualify them for the National Merit Scholarship Competition.
 Cost of the test in 2018 was $17 and typically exam registration is due in late September in the Guidance Office.

 Iowa Assessments are being replaced by the Iowa Statewide Assessment of Student Progress (ISASP)

 For many years students in our district, as well as districts across the state, have been assessed on an annual basis with the Iowa Assessments.
 The Iowa City Community School District has traditionally elected to administer these assessments in October.

-Last spring the Iowa legislature determined that all students in Iowa would be assessed using a new test called the Iowa Statewide Assessment of Student Progress (ISASP) .
+In the spring of 2018 the Iowa legislature determined that all students in Iowa would be assessed using a new test called the Iowa Statewide Assessment of Student Progress (ISASP) .
 These new assessments are developed by Iowa Testing Programs at the University of Iowa delivered and supported by Iowa-based Pearson, for the state of Iowa.
 The assessments are aligned with the Iowa Core standards and provide a clear and accurate assessment of student learning outcomes.
 Student growth, proficiency and readiness indicators will be reported.

-The new assessments are required to be administered between in April of 2019 and will be available in online and paper formats.
+The new assessments are required to be administered in April and will be available in online and paper formats.
 The grade levels, tests, and recommended administration times are provided below:

 Tests Grade Levels Recommended